nipponjo/tts-arabic-pytorch/README.md

 ## Multispeaker model (in progress)
 Multispeaker weights are available for the FastPitch model.
 Currently, another male voice and two female voices have been added.
 Audio samples can be found [here](https://nipponjo.github.io/tts-arabic-speakers).
 Download weights [here](https://drive.google.com/u/0/uc?id=18IYUSRXvLErVjaDORj_TKzUxs90l61Ja&export=download).
+There also exists an [ONNX version](https://github.com/nipponjo/tts_arabic) for this model.

 The multispeaker dataset was created by synthesizing data with [Coqui](https://github.com/coqui-ai)'s [XTTS-v2](https://huggingface.co/coqui/XTTS-v2) model and a mix of voices from the [Tunisian_MSA](https://www.openslr.org/46/) dataset.

 ## Quick Setup
 The models were trained with the mse loss as described in the papers.
 I also trained the models using an additional adversarial loss (adv).
 The difference is not large, but I think that the (adv) version often sounds a bit clearer.
 You can compare them yourself.

+Running `python download_files.py` will download all pretrained weights, alternatively:

 Download the pretrained weights for the Tacotron2 model ([mse](https://drive.google.com/u/0/uc?id=1GCu-ZAcfJuT5qfzlKItcNqtuVNa7CNy9&export=download) | [adv](https://drive.google.com/u/0/uc?id=1FusCFZIXSVCQ9Q6PLb91GIkEnhn_zWRS&export=download)).